 - Sunflower Oil: Sunflower oil instead of butter is better here because this makes for a light texture and lends more beautifully to the cake.
 You could substitute with olive oil for a more earthy flavor.

 - Baking soda: This is the key to the cake rising thanks to the brown sugar and cocoa powder (the acid that baking soda needs to work with to rise) so don't leave out, unless you are using self raising flour.
-You cannot sub baking powder like for like for this recipe as baking soda is 3-4 times stronger so you would need plenty more which would leave an after taste!

 - Plain flour: Plain flour or all purpose is best because it helps give the cake it’s light texture and nice crumb.
 You also don’t want to overwork the batter so you don’t end up with a firm cake texture.